MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/fail-to-mount-azure-file-share.md

 If the private endpoint and your AKS cluster are in different VNETs, the mounting operation will fail with the "Permission denied" error.

-#### Solution for cause 3: Create virtual network link for VNET of AKS cluster at private DNS zone
+#### Solution: Create virtual network link for VNET of AKS cluster at private DNS zone

 [Get inside the node](/azure/aks/node-access) and check if the fully qualified domain name (FQDN) is resolved via a public or private IP address.
 To do this, run the following command: